ferrarimarco/dotfiles/README.md

 ### Git hooks

-The dofiles include the following Git hooks:
+The dotfiles include the following Git hooks:

-- `pre-commit` that runs linting and checks before committing.
 - `commit-msg` that adds a `Change-Id` to the commit message, if necessary.
+  Useful when working with Gerrit.

 ## Thanks